enricostara/pixerise/README.md

 ## Acknowledgments

 Special thanks to:
-- [Gabriel Gambetta](https://github.com/ggambetta) and his excellent book [Computer Graphics from Scratch](https://gabrielgambetta.com/computer-graphics-from-scratch), which inspired many of the rendering techniques used in this project
+- [Gabriel Gambetta](https://github.com/ggambetta) and his amazing book [Computer Graphics from Scratch](https://gabrielgambetta.com/computer-graphics-from-scratch), which inspired many of the rendering techniques used in this project
-- [Windsurf](https://github.com/codeium/windsurf), the amazing agentic IDE that made this project feasible
+- [Windsurf](https://github.com/codeium/windsurf), the excellent agentic IDE that made this project feasible
-- The NumPy and Numba teams for their excellent libraries
+- The NumPy and Numba teams for their awesome libraries

 ## What's Next?